Daniel-KM/Omeka-S-module-UpgradeFromOmekaClassic/README.md

 reuse a theme built for [Omeka 2] and upgraded via the plugin [Upgrade to Omeka Semantic].

-Furthermore, it adds a route for old urls `items/show/#id` to the new format `item/#id` and redirects them to the items of the specified site of Omeka S.
+Furthermore, it adds a route for old urls `items/show/#id` to the new format `item/#id` and redirects them to the items of the specified site of Omeka S, and the same for collections, files and home page.

 If the theme was not upgraded, this module is useless.

 For more information about the upgrade, see [Upgrade to Omeka Semantic].
 See a full list of [modules] and [themes] for Omeka S.

-Omeka S is still in a beta phase, but it can be already used for common sites.

 Installation